 The main parameters that can affect the membrane hydrophilicity are its thickness, the quantities of the two used products, and the polymer blend viscosity.
-For hydrophilic membranes, the lower is the thickness, the higher is the water vapor transmission rate [2,28].
+For hydrophilic membranes, the lower the thickness, the higher the water vapor transmission rate [2,28].

-In this research, it was not possible to obtain membranes with a blade height less than 0.8 mm.
-The total thickness (thickness of the release fabric and of the paste layer) was equal to 0.8 mm.
+In this research, it was not possible to obtain membranes with a blade height of less than 0.8 mm.
+The total thickness (thickness of the release fabric and the paste layer) was equal to 0.8 mm.
 The viscosity of the polymeric paste was fixed in a way to obtain a homogenous even layer.
 For each set of experiments, the thickener quantity was determined so that the same viscosity could be obtained for all prepared pastes.
 The viscosity of the prepared polymer blend was controlled by using a Brookfield DV-I viscometer (Massachusetts, USA).
 The viscosity mean value was fixed at 80000 Pa·s.
-The chosen viscosity value ensures the obtention of a polymeric paste that can be easily spread on the release textile fabric.
-Based on pre-tests, drying temperature and time were set at $115^{\circ}$ C and 3 min, respectively.
-For the crosslinking time it was fixed at 3 min.
-The crosslinking temperature was specified by the products supplier and was equal to 165°C. Dried and cured membranes were then removed from the textile carrier.
+The chosen viscosity value ensures the obtention of a polymeric paste that can be easily spread on the released textile fabric.
+Based on pre-tests, drying temperature and time were set at 115 °C and 3 min, respectively.
+For the crosslinking time, it was fixed at 3 min.
+The crosslinking temperature was specified by the product supplier and was equal to 165 °C. Dried and cured membranes were then removed from the textile carrier.

-As a pre-test, a first membrane was prepared only with acrylic ester copolymer (Product (B)).
+As a pre-test, the first membrane was prepared only with acrylic ester copolymer (Product (B)).
 The composition was 60 mL of distilled water and 40 g of acrylic ester copolymer.
 The paste viscosity was adjusted and fixed at 80000 Pa·s by adding 1.8 g of thickener.
-The water vapor permeability of the obtained membrane was of 399.493 g·m-2·day-1.
-In order to enhance the membrane breathability, polyester polyurethane dispersion was added to the mixture.
+The water vapor permeability of the obtained membrane was 399.5 g·m-2·day-1.
+To enhance the membrane breathability, polyester polyurethane dispersion was added to the mixture.
 Both product quantities were chosen and fixed based on pre-tests.
 The lowest and the highest quantities for products (A) and (B) were determined in a way to obtain a breathable membrane that can be easily removed from the siliconized textile career.

-To study effects of both used chemical products on the obtained membrane breathability, a general full factorial design was used.
+To study the effects of both chemical products on the obtained membrane breathability, a general full factorial design was used.
 This design accommodates factors with more than two levels.
-For statistical analysis, Tests significance level ( $\alpha$ ) was fixed at 10% which means that factors with p-values lower than 0.1 were considered significant.
-Factors that might have an influence on the obtained membrane breathability were studied.
+For statistical analysis, the test significance level (α) was fixed at 10% which means that factors with p-values lower than 0.1 were considered significant.
+Factors that might influence the obtained membrane breathability were studied.
 These factors were polyester polyurethane copolymer and acrylic ester copolymer quantities.
 Studied factors and corresponding levels are recapitulated in Table 1.